-2. Describe management's role in assessing and managing climate- related risks and opportunities
+2. Describe management's role in assessing and managing climate- related risks and opportunities a.
+Reinforcing the importance of risk management and internal control by integrating them in organizational governance;

 The management, in coordination with BROC, has the following roles to address climate-related risks: